wavefrontHQ/docs/pages/doc/accounts.md

   * Share links to dashboards and charts with other users.
   * Access the user profile from the gear icon <i class="fa fa-cog"/> on the taskbar.

   {% include note.html content="It's possible that [access to dashboards and alerts](access.html#how-access-control-works) is limited." %}

-- **New User Permissions:** Users with **Accounts** permission can view and modify new user default permissions.
+- **New User Permissions:** Users with the **Accounts** permission can view and modify new user default permissions.
 To do that, from the gear icon <i class="fa fa-cog"/> on the taskbar, select **Organization Settings**.
 These permissions *do not* apply to service accounts.
-- **New User Default Groups:** Users with **Accounts** permission can set up a default groups for new users.
+- **New User Default Groups:** Users with the **Accounts** permission can set up default groups for new users.
 To do that, from the gear icon <i class="fa fa-cog"/> on the taskbar, select **Organization Settings**.
 All new user accounts get all permissions assigned to the default user groups.
 These permissions *do not* apply to service accounts.

 ## Set Default Permissions for New Users

 You can set default permissions for new users.
 By default, all new users can perform a set of new user actions discussed above.
 In addition, you can create a set of default permissions that are assigned to every new user added to the system later on:

 1. Click the gear icon <i class="fa fa-cog"/> on the taskbar and select **Organization Settings**.
-2. On the **New Accounts Defaults** tab select the set of permissions you want to grant to new users.
+2. On the **New Accounts Defaults** tab, select the set of permissions you want to grant to new users.

 The default permissions affect only new user accounts that you create after you made the change.
 They do not affect service accounts.

-**Note:** In many cases, it makes sense to create a group with permissions for new users, and to set that group as the default for new users.
+{% include note.html content="In many cases, it makes sense to create a group with permissions for new users, and to set that group as the default for new users." %}

 ## Set the Default User Group for New Users

-Each new user is assigned to the Everyone group.
+Each new user is assigned to the **Everyone** group.

 To add any new user to additional groups: